TemidoRocha/ZTM_VueDeveloper/music/README.md

 - There are a number of ways to hook into the route navigation process: globally, per-route, or in-component.
 - The Full Navigation Resolution Flow

+## Firebase

+### References

+An object that points to a location in your app.
+Allows to read/write references.
+Create new references.

+##### It is common practise to create a ref for a root location and then another for a specific location. even if we only have an archive.

+### Snapshots

+An obj that it is a copy of a location in your app.
+Read-only
+immutable

+Ref and snapshots can read the data in the app.
+Snapshots are read-only but are more memory efficient.